Algolisted-Org/AlgoListed/client/src/MarkdownFiles/Blog4.md

 ![image](https://github.com/Nayaker/AlgoListed/assets/93304796/265f4fca-fad4-4d4c-a635-6d85e0b2de88)

-In this blog, I will elaborate on fundamental Object-Oriented Programming (OOP) concepts and provide illustrative code snippets to facilitate comprehension.
+In this blog, I will elaborate on fundamental Object-Oriented Programming (OOP) concepts in C++ and provide illustrative code snippets to facilitate comprehension.
 Additionally, I have included a set of OOP-related questions aimed at assisting you in preparing for interviews.

 <b> What will you learn : </b>
   - Class and Object